shaggy-bbmx/FYNTRA/README.md

 # FYNTRA -- A ecommerce webapp TUTORIAL

 Hi!
 My name is **Sagar Patel**, I have created this App.
-Porject is live at:- https://fyntra.onrender.com
+Project is live at:- https://fyntra.onrender.com

 # Prerequisite